tutorialworks/container-network-demo/README.md

 # container-network-demo

 **A demo of joining two Docker containers to a network.** This demo involves two containers, one for an application and one for a database.
-Both containers are joined to a _user-defined bridge network_, and the application container fetches data from the database.
+Both containers are joined to the same [user-defined bridge network][bridge], so that the application container can fetch data from the database.

 The application itself is a simple Node.js application that uses the [Express](https://expressjs.com/) framework.
 It exposes a REST API at `localhost:8080/addresses` that fetches a list of addresses from the Postgresql database.

+The database is populated with a few sample addresses in the file `db/init.sql`.
+Feel free to add your own addresses to the database before running the instructions below, and see if they show up in the API response!

 ## To run

+**Pre-requisites:** You must have Docker installed on your machine.

 To try out this demo, first build the images: